5alidz/bulletz.io/README.md

 ---

-[bulletz.io](https://bulletz.io) is an open source real time multiplayer 2D shooter.
+[bulletz.io](https://bulletz.io) is a real time multiplayer 2D shooter.
 The backend is written in the functional programming language Elixir.
 The game runs on a custom game engine that was written with fault tolerance in mind.
 Fault tolerance is achieved by leveraging erlang's OTP library to create error boundaries around each individual player, bullet, and powerup.